An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 If you're running on ServiceNow, you've probably been hearing a lot about what artificial intelligence can do for your IT service management (ITSM).
 The promises of AI-driven automation and massive efficiency gains are everywhere.

 This guide is a straightforward, practical look at ServiceNow AI.
 We'll break down its core features and what they actually mean for your IT and support teams.
 While the platform is definitely powerful, rolling out its native AI can be a slow and complicated project.
-We’ll get into some of those real-world hurdles and show you a more nimble way to get automation working with the tools you already use, so you can see the benefits much, much faster.
+We'll get into some of those real-world hurdles and show you a more nimble way to get automation working with the tools you already use.

 What is ServiceNow AI?